aamui/Audio-Machine-Learning-Genre-Classification/README.md

 ## Model Assessment

-When determining the performance of our models, our choice of features was the most important consider- ation, followed by dimension reduction technique, then clustering.
+When determining the performance of our models, our choice of features was the most important consideration, followed by dimension reduction technique, then clustering.

 ### Features